Azure/Communication/releasenotes/2020-September-22.md

 *   Place and receive 1-1 audio/video call
 *   Place and receive 1-N (group) audio/video call
 *   Join 1-N (group) audio/video call
+*   Escalate a 1-1 call to a group call - by adding voip participant
 *   Allow to join call with microphone mute
 *   Allow to set camera device before call and to switch camera device during call
 *   Allow to enable/disable camera in-call and while call is ringing/incoming